awsdocs/amazon-redshift-developer-guide/doc_source/automatic-wlm.md

 ## User groups<a name="wlm-auto-defining-query-queues-user-groups"></a>

 You can assign a set of user groups to a queue by specifying each user group name or by using wildcards\.
 When a member of a listed user group runs a query, that query runs in the corresponding queue\.
 There is no set limit on the number of user groups that can be assigned to a queue\.
-For more information, see [Wildcards](#wlm-auto-wildcards)\.
+For more information, see [Assigning queries to queues based on user groups](cm-c-executing-queries.md#cm-c-executing-queries-assigning-queries-to-queues-based-on-user-groups)\.

 ## Query groups<a name="wlm-auto-defining-query-queues-query-groups"></a>

 You can assign a set of query groups to a queue by specifying each query group name or by using wildcards\.
 A *query group* is simply a label\.
 At runtime, you can assign the query group label to a series of queries\.
 Any queries that are assigned to a listed query group run in the corresponding queue\.
 There is no set limit to the number of query groups that can be assigned to a queue\.
-For more information, see [Wildcards](#wlm-auto-wildcards)\.
+For more information, see [Assigning a query to a query group](cm-c-executing-queries.md#cm-c-executing-queries-assigning-a-query-to-a-query-group)\.

 ## Wildcards<a name="wlm-auto-wildcards"></a>